Scara Mini V1

 Potterbot Scara Mini V1

-The Scara Mini V1 is capable of large-scale ceramic 3D printer using real clay.
+The Scara Mini V1 is capable of large-scale ceramic 3D printing using real clay.
 The advanced design and substantial construction can handle on board loads like the 3D Potter 2000 ml clay extruder or a hose assembly.
 But where it really shines is when it's coupled with our new large capacity continuous high pressure hose extrusion system.
 We can now deliver clay loads between 85 - 250 lb continuous extrusion.

 1. Scara Mini V1-329